-8.2 Compiling the Sample Application with Microsoft Windows
+4.1.2 Compiling the Sample Application with Microsoft Windows

-Here is a sketch outline of how to compile the sample application, a VRP and TSP solver, in Microsoft Windows.
-This is the same information contained in the README file that comes with the distribution.
-Direct support is provided for compilation under MS Visual Studio 6.0.
+Here is a sketch outline of how to compile SYMPHONY in MS Windows.
+Direct support is provided for compilation with MS Visual Studio 6.0.
 Compilation for other compilers should also be possible.
-Note that the windows version has some limitations.
+Note that the Windows version has some limitations.
 Detailed timing information is not currently provided.
 Support is only provided for running in sequential mode at this time.